v4m3rrr/HackArena2.5-StereoTanks/README.md

 - Make sure you have [dotnet-runtime-8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) installed.
 - Download appropriate binaries of server in version HackathonRelease for your platform from [releases](https://github.com/INIT-SGGW/HackArena2.0-MonoTanks/releases) page.
 - Unzip the downloaded files.
-- Run the server using terminal in the folder with the server executable by typing:
+- Run the server using terminal in the folder with the server files by typing:
     ```
     dotnet GameServer.dll
     ```